Crisis Outreach And Support Team

-The Barrie Police Service has had a Community Outreach And Support Team working in Barrie since January 2019.
+The Barrie Police Service has had a Crisis Outreach And Support Team working in Barrie since January 2019.
 Prior to January 2019, our Service had held several successful pilot projects.

 The COAST focuses on extending crisis intervention for citizens of Barrie suffering from mental illness and/or emotional disturbances who are unable or reluctant to utilize existing emergency services.